naveabe/pkgwrap/README.md

 pkgwrap
 =======
-A simplified docker based package builder.
+A simplified docker based package builder for aribitrary as well as source data.

 ### Features: